 The Group has a majority of food and fashion anchored shopping centres and retail properties that meet the everyday needs of consumers.
 This makes the Group vulnerable to changes in trends in the behaviour of consumers.
 The retail industry continues to transform as online retail grows and consumers increasingly use online shopping.
-In particular the continuing spread of the COVID-19 pandemic has pushed more consumers to shift their shopping habits online.
+In particular, the continuing of the COVID-19 pandemic has pushed more consumers to shift their shopping habits online.

-The growth of online sales may affect consumers' behaviour, demand for commercial retail premises, decrease in footfall and may also lead to higher investment needs and higher pressure on margins.
+The growth of online sales may change consumers' behaviour, demand for commercial retail premises, decrease in footfall and the occupancy rate of the Group and may also lead to higher investment needs and higher pressure on margins.
 Shopping centres are constantly adapting their services and tenant offerings to meet changing consumer behaviour and demand to continue to attract customers.
 The Group aims to adapt its operations to the effects of increasing online retail by focusing on prime urban locations, in growing demographics which are more resilient to internet penetration.
-However, there can be no certainty as to the successful implementation of the strategy nor that the strategy will work which could result in lower cash flows and valuations.
+However, there can be no certainty as to the successful implementation of the strategy nor that the strategy will work, which could result in lower cash flows and valuations which could have a material adverse effect on the Group's business, financial condition, prospects and results of operations.